sun img

 Categories:

-Charles Dugan has a lot of letters after his name in his professional title.
+Chuck Dugan has a lot of letters after his name in his professional title.

 As an Advanced Practice Clinician with a long, varied career in healthcare and medicine, he’s collected a series of well-earned credential acronyms.
 So many that, when you see them, you might imagine they belong to a severe, buttoned-up practitioner with a traditional, clipped bedside manner.